-This program provides s local jurisdictions with an expansive and hands-on role in driving local community infrastructure needs that meet the definition of mitigation activities.
-The Resilient Infrastructure Program allocated \$61,379,000 of CDBG-MIT funding to assist local jurisdictions with mitigation-related infrastructure needs to support risk reduction from the three primary hazards (wildfire, flooding, and earthquake) as established within the updated 2017 Mitigation
+HCD proposes aThis program that will provide provides s local jurisdictions with an expansive and hands-on role in driving local community infrastructure needs that meet the definition of mitigation activities.
+The Resilient Infrastructure Program allocates allocated \$61,379,000 of CDBG-MIT funding to assist local jurisdictions with mitigation-related infrastructure needs to support risk reduction from the three primary hazards (wildfire, flooding, and earthquake) as established within the updated 2017 Mitigation Needs Assessment.
+The additional release of

-Needs Assessment.
-The additional release of 2018 CDBG-MIT funds will bring the total Resilient Infrastructure Program allocation to \$106,554,272.
+2018 CDBG-MIT funds will bring the total Resilient Infrastructure Program allocation to \$106,554,272.